Neon Genesis Evangelion: The End of Evangelion (1997)

 The AC3 audio on Side 2 of the CLV LaserDisc has the LFE channel muted.
 This was left intact for the CAV release.

-The 2005 UK DVD has an error where one of the shots is brightened up way too high (when the rest of the toys hold onto Slinky as he clings onto Woody during the moving truck rescue).
+The 2000 and 2005 UK DVD has an error where one of the shots is brightened up way too high (when the rest of the toys hold onto Slinky as he clings onto Woody during the moving truck rescue).
 Plus the end credits are interlaced (the PSP UMD video is the only way to get that version of the credits without interlacing).

 The 4K Blu-ray has a further remixed Atmos track.